umbraco/UmbracoDocs/Extending/Backoffice-Tours/index.md

 ### content

-This text will be shown on the tour step, it can contain HTML markup
+This text will be shown on the tour step, it can contain HTML markup.

 ![Tour content highlighted](images/stepcontent.png)

 ### type

 The type of step.
 Currently, only one type is supported : "intro".
-This will center the step and show a "Start tour" button
+This will center the step and show a "Start tour" button.

 ### element